Retired Cliff Avril admits Russell Wilson Super Bowl 49 INT derailed Seahawks' locker room

 Calling the NFL a game of inches is cliche, but when you consider that a single play from the 1-yard line managed to alter the course of history for two franchises, it's not that far-fetched a phrase.
 Super Bowl XLIX is one of the great games ever played, and it culminated in a stunning interception of Russell Wilson by Malcolm Butler, which only happened because the Seahawks threw from the 1-yard line instead of handing Marshawn Lynch the ball.

-Appearing on the "Dave Dameshek Football Program" this week, former Seahawks defensive end turned KJR radio analyst Cliff Avril admitted the play caused the Seahawks' core to become disrupted and caused players to check out on the message from Pete Carroll.
+Appearing on the excellent "Dave Dameshek Football Program" podcast this week, former Seahawks defensive end turned KJR radio analyst Cliff Avril admitted the play caused the Seahawks' core to become disrupted and caused players to check out on the message from Pete Carroll.

 Such stories are not new, but I'm pretty sure this is the first time we've heard a member of those teams admit the issues that a single play created.
 Avril believes Seattle wins not just a second but a third Super Bowl if it punches the ball in against New England.